PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * Backups of databases are done in similar periods.
 During backups clients are redirected to informational page about Maintenance.
-Backups should be kept safely out of a domain.
+Backups have to be kept safely out of a domain.
 ```

 ```